 'After the initial rush of ideas (during which I think I'm a genius), my process is pretty much just eating heaps of snacks and panicking about what I don't know yet.
 With SLAP.
 BANG.
 KISS. there were things I knew pretty early on, and that guided the writing process.
 I knew the characters - I knew it was about a kid who stood up to a figure of authority, a kid who survived a school shooting, and a kid who wanted to set the world record for the longest kiss.
 I read lots - I read about real-life examples of each of those scenarios, I read about social movements started by young people, I read about events/incidents that went viral on social media and how that happened.
 I realised pretty quickly I wasn't trying to tell a 'true' story (whatever that is) - I wanted to write something more universal, which is why I set the play in the 'near future'.

 I talked to young people a lot, putting the ideas and some early material in front of teenagers as soon as I could - MTC Ambassadors and young people from House of Muchness offered their advice and feedback, and we had great roundtable conversations about the ideas in the play.
 I also knew the shape of the story - I knew the play was going to start with three people and with single actions (a slap, a bang, a kiss) and then was going to follow the effect of those actions as they rippled out into the world - I knew the play was going to start small and get bigger and bigger, further and further away from the protagonists.
 That shape was always in my head as I wrote it.
-As the play developed, and I worked through the drafts, I spoke to the Education team at MTC, and the director Prue Clark, and my dramaturgs Chris Mead and Jenni Medway (from MTC’s Literary department), and their feedback helped guide each new draft too.'
+As the play developed, and I worked through the drafts, I spoke to the Education team at MTC, director Prue Clark, and my dramaturgs Chris Mead and Jenni Medway (from MTC’s Literary department), and their feedback helped guide each new draft too.'

 SLAP.
 BANG.
 KISS. had a development week before the first lockdown, early in March 2020.
 As the playwright, what did you do during the development week?